No. You may visit the Embassy anytime from 9:00 a.m. to 2:00 p.m., Mondays to Fridays except holidays.

 I have a foreign document that I need authenticated by the Philippine Embassy, because I will use it in the Philippines.
 Do you do this?

-Yes, but your document will have to be authenticated first by the Ministry of Foreign Affairs (MFA) of the country that issued the document.
+For documents from Finland for use in the Philippines, the present authentication process remains: your document will have to be authenticated first by the Ministry for Foreign Affairs (MFA) of Finland.
 Our Embassy will then authenticate the signature of the foreign MFA official.

-Yes.
-In addition to sending your document (which should already have been authenticated by the Ministry of Foreign Affairs in your country) and passport copy, please include a self-addressed envelope that we will use to send you back the authenticated document.
+Beginning 14 May 2019, only documents issued in Finland for use in the Philippines should be authenticated.
+In addition to sending your document (which should already have been authenticated by the Ministry for Foreign Affairs of Finland) and passport copy of the signatories, please include a self-addressed envelope that we will use to send you back the authenticated document.
 When depositing fees in our bank account, please also include the appropriate fee for return postage.

 If you were married or had a child abroad and would like to have a record of your marriage or birth of your child with the Philippine Statistics Authority (PSA), then you may file a Report of Marriage/Birth.
 For Filipina women who got married abroad, a Report of Marriage is required to use the surname of your husband on your Philippine passport.